shrimpking6034/what2eat/README.md

 2. switch to the project's root directory in terminal

-3. create `.env` file and add Yelp API key to the file
+3. create `.env` file and add Yelp API key to the file as `REACT_APP_API_KEY = `

-3. install the dependencies by running `npm install`
+4. install the dependencies by running `npm install`

-4. after the dependencies are installed, run `expo start` to start
+5. after the dependencies are installed, run `expo start` to start

 ## How to
 Swipe left to skip, Swipe right to like.\